 The antibody made by myeloma cells can harm the kidneys.
 This can lead to kidney damage and even kidney failure.

 Having many copies of the same antibody is known as a monoclonal gammopathy.
 This condition can be found with a blood test.
-Having a monoclonal gammopathy does not mean you have multiple myeloma.
-It occurs in other diseases, such as Waldenstrom macroglobulinemia and light chain amyloidosis.
-Also, some people have a monoclonal gammopathy but it does not cause problems like multiple myeloma does.
-This condition is called monoclonal gammopathy of undetermined significance (MGUS).
-Some people with MGUS go on to develop multiple myeloma or other diseases.
+Although people with multiple myeloma have a monoclonal gammopathy, not everyone with monoclonal gammopathy has multiple myeloma.
+It can also occur in other diseases, such as Waldenstrom macroglobulinemia and some lymphomas.
+It can also occur in a disorder known as monoclonal gammopathy of undetermined significance (MGUS), which does not cause problems like multiple myeloma does.
+However, some people with MGUS will eventually go on to develop multiple myeloma or other diseases.

 Monoclonal gammopathy of undetermined significance

-In monoclonal gammopathy of undetermined significance (MGUS), abnormal plasma cells produce excess amounts of a monoclonal antibody protein.
+In monoclonal gammopathy of undetermined significance (MGUS), abnormal plasma cells produce many copies of the same antibody (a monoclonal antibody protein).
 However, these plasma cells do not form an actual tumor or mass and do not cause any of the other problems seen in multiple myeloma.
-MGUS usually does not affect a person's health.
-In particular, it doesn't cause weak bones, high calcium levels, kidney problems, or low blood counts.
-It is most often found because a routine blood test finds a high level of protein in the blood and further testing shows the protein is a monoclonal antibody.
+MGUS usually does not affect a person’s health.
+In particular, it doesn’t cause weak bones, high calcium levels, kidney problems, or low blood counts.
+It’s most often found when a routine blood test finds a high level of protein in the blood and further testing shows the protein is a monoclonal antibody.
 In MGUS, the number of plasma cells may be increased, but they still make up less than 10% of the cells in the bone marrow.

-Over time, many people with MGUS eventually develop multiple myeloma, lymphoma, or a disease called amyloidosis.
-This happens at a rate of about 1% (of people with MGUS) per year.
+Some people with MGUS will eventually develop multiple myeloma, lymphoma, or amyloidosis.
+Each year, about 1% of people with MGUS develops one of these diseases.
 The risk is higher in people whose protein levels are particularly high.
-Patients with MGUS don't need treatment, but they are watched closely to see if they get a disease that does need to be treated, such as multiple myeloma.
+Patients with MGUS don’t need treatment, but they are watched closely to see if they get a disease that does need to be treated, such as multiple myeloma.

 Recently, scientists have studied the genes of the plasma cells in patients with MGUS.
 They found that the genetic make-up of these plasma cells resembles myeloma plasma cells more than it resembles that of normal plasma cells.
 This suggests that these cells are truly malignant, not just slow growing.
-Because, in general, people with MGUS are elderly, they may not live long enough for it to transform into myeloma.
+Because people with MGUS are generally elderly, they may not live long enough for it to transform into myeloma.

 This is another type of abnormal plasma cell growth.
-Rather than many tumors in different locations as in multiple myeloma, there is only one tumor, hence the name solitary plasmacytomas.
+Rather than many tumors in different locations as in multiple myeloma, there is only one tumor, hence the name solitary plasmacytoma.

 Most often, a solitary plasmacytoma develops in a bone, where it may be called an isolated plasmacytoma of bone.
-When a plasmacytoma starts in other tissues (such as the lungs or the lining of the sinuses, throat, or other organs), it is called an extramedullary plasmacytoma.
+When a plasmacytoma starts in other tissues (such as the lungs or other organs), it is called an extramedullary plasmacytoma.
 Solitary plasmacytomas are most often treated with radiation therapy.
 Sometimes surgery may be used for a single extramedullary plasmacytoma.
-As long as no other plasmacytomas are found later on, the patient's outlook is usually excellent.
+As long as no other plasmacytomas are found later on, the patient’s outlook is usually excellent.
 However, since many people with a solitary plasmacytoma will develop multiple myeloma, these people are watched closely for signs of this disease.